snowplow/snowplow/README.md

 ---

-### Introduction
+## Introduction

-Welcome to Snowplow, the leader in customer data infrastructure (CDI) for AI, enabling every organization to transform raw behavioral data into governed, high-fidelity fuel for AI-powered applications—including advanced analytics, real-time personalization engines, and AI agents.
+Welcome to Snowplow, the Customer Context Layer transforming raw behavioral data into real-time customer context for AI agents and advanced analytics.
+AI runs on models, but wins on context.

-Digital-first companies like Strava, HelloFresh, Auto Trader, Burberry, and DPG Media rely on Snowplow to collect and process event-level data in real time—delivering it securely to their warehouse, lake, or stream—and to integrate deep customer context into their applications.
+Digital-first companies like Strava, Burberry, Supercell, Michaels, Samsung, 1Password, HelloFresh, Experian, and Secret Escapes rely on Snowplow to collect and process event-level data in real time, delivering it securely to their warehouse, lake, or stream — without the engineering complexity of building data infrastructure.

 ---

-### Why Customer Data Infrastructure (CDI)?
+### Why a Customer Context Layer?

-Snowplow lays the foundation for an organization’s advanced analytics, operational, and ML/AI use cases—including customer insights, predicting customer behaviors, hyper-personalizing customer experiences, and detecting fraud in real time.
+Snowplow is the data foundation for an organization's most demanding use cases: advanced analytics, context-aware AI agents, and real-time personalization.
+From predicting customer behaviors to powering agentic AI systems and detecting fraud in real time, Snowplow provides the high-fidelity behavioral context that makes it all possible.

-### Key benefits of Snowplow’s CDI:
+Key benefits of Snowplow’s Customer Context Layer:

 * Data depth and quality
 * Centralized data governance
-* Real-time operationalization
+* Real-time operationalization and personalization
 * Privacy and compliance
 * AI- and BI-ready behavioral data

 ---